FITing-Tree: A Data-aware Index Structure: Index Lookups

 \subsubsection{Tree Search}

-The first step in performing a lookup for a given key is to find the segment that the key belongs to.
-Since, as previously described, each segment is stored in a standard B+ tree (with its starting position as the key and the segment's slope and a pointer to the table page as its value), we must first search the tree in order to find the segment that a given key belongs to.

-To find the segment that a given element belongs to, we begin traversing the B+ tree from the root to the leaf, using the standard tree traversal algorithms.
-More specifically, starting from the root of the tree, we recursively follow the pointer to the child node whose range includes the key to be located.
-These steps, outlined in the \textsc{SearchTree} function of Algorithm~\ref{algo:lookup} terminate when reaching a leaf node where the corresponding entry in the leaf node which points to a the table page that contains the key.
+Since, as previously described, each segment is stored in a B+ tree (with its first key as the key and the segment's slope and a pointer to the table page as its value), we must first search the tree to find the segment that a given key belongs to.
+To do this, we begin traversing the B+ tree from the root to the leaf, using standard tree traversal algorithms.
+These steps, outlined in the \textsc{SearchTree} function of Algorithm~\ref{algo:lookup}, terminate when reaching a leaf node which points to the segment that contains the key.

-Since the B+ tree is used to index the segments rather than individual points, the runtime for searching for the segment that a given key belongs in is $O(log_b(p))$, where $b$ is the fanout of the tree (number of separators/pointers inside an inner node) and $p$ is the number of segments created during the segmentation process.
+Since the B+ tree is used to index segments rather than individual points, the runtime for searching for the segment that a key belongs in is $O(log_b(p))$, where $b$ is a constant representing the fanout of the tree (i.e., number of separators inside a node) and $p$ is the number of segments created during the segmentation process.